There are oodles of benefits to family meal prep and planning, especially for busy moms.

 My house is full of active dudes—-tweens & teens.
 They can EAT.
 I mean, really eat.
 Sometimes it seems like that’s all they do when they’re at home.

 For dinner, I try to make double batches.
-For instance, this week I’m making Instant Pot Macaroni & Cheese with Spinach.
+For instance, I’m making Instant Pot Macaroni & Cheese with Spinach this week.
 I took my favorite recipe and doubled the ingredients.
 This is one meal in particular that yields enough leftovers to serve for lunch the next day.

 Into those lunch boxes the macaroni goes!